 School Strengths and Priorities

-- Children’s Progress: Our committed staff team of experienced teachers and teaching assistants are focused upon ensuring the success of every child.
+- Children’s Progress: Our committed staff team of experienced teachers and teaching assistants are focussed upon ensuring the success of every child.
 We develop characteristics of early learning so that children are engaged in their learning, motivated and able to think creatively and critically equipping for the next stage of their learning journey.

 - Developing resilience: We have created an environment that communicates to children that they are valued.
 We develop resilience in our children, providing emotional safety and security through listening to children and developing strong relationships through our key group system.
 Our focus upon identity and diversity through our Rights Respecting School approach develops children’s understanding of our diverse community.